Amaan-Ul-Kareem/AnnRakshak/README.md

 Step 4: Actionable Advice is Delivered
 The bot sends back a simple, clear analysis and a step-by-step action plan in the user's chosen language.

-4. Tech Stack
+4. Tech Stack:

 Bot Framework: Telegram Bot API

-Workflow Automation: N8N (as the central orchestrator) AI Integration:
+Workflow Automation: N8N (as the central orchestrator)

+AI Integration:
 OpenAI GPT-4o: For multimodal analysis and generating recommendations.
 OpenAI Whisper: For transcribing voice note inputs.

 External Data: OpenWeatherMap API for real-time weather data.

-5. Setup and Installation
+6. Setup and Installation:
 This project is built on N8N and can be easily reproduced.

 1. Prerequisites: You need a running instance of N8N.